-- Cargo or carpenter shorts/pants, capris, culottes, split skirts, denim shorts, or sweatpants - Form fitting leotard/spandex type clothing, tight knit pants, clinging pants or leggings/jeggings are not allowed unless proper outer garments cover to mid-thigh length or longer. (i.e. worn under a skirt/dress) - No garments that are see-through or mesh - Shirts that show a child's midriff when both hands are raised or that have sayings/images that are deemed inappropriate - Blouses, shirts, or dresses which are tank tops, halter tops, spaghetti straps, sleeveless, or low cut in front or back - All non-athletic shoes, such as sandals, thongs, flip-flops, shoes with wheels/heels, spikes, cleats, clogs, boots or shoes that appear boot-like, croc-style shoes, slip-on shoes, or shoes without back strap - Clothing with holes, tears, any type of fraying, or are oversized - Prohibited are hairstyles and colors, and other fashion styles, which are disruptive to the school environment or educational process - Hats, other head coverings, or sunglasses may only be worn during outside PE activities and may not be worn during any portion of the regular school day without the expressed permission of the principal.
+- Cargo or carpenter shorts/pants, capris, culottes, split skirts, sweatpants, denim/jean shorts or denim/jean pants of any color. - Form-fitting leotard/spandex type clothing, tight-knit pants, clinging pants, or leggings/jeggings are not allowed unless proper outer garments cover to mid-thigh length or longer. (i.e. worn under a skirt/dress) - No garments that are see-through or mesh - Shirts that show a child's midriff when both hands are raised or that have sayings/images that are deemed inappropriate - Blouses, shirts, or dresses which are tank tops, halter tops, spaghetti straps, sleeveless, or low cut in front or back - All non-athletic shoes, such as sandals, thongs, flip-flops, shoes with wheels/heels, spikes, cleats, clogs, boots or shoes that appear boot-like, croc-style shoes, slip-on shoes, or shoes without a back strap - Clothing with holes, tears, any type of fraying, or are oversized - Prohibited are hairstyles and colors, and other fashion styles, which are disruptive to the school environment or educational process - Hats, other head coverings, or sunglasses may only be worn during outside PE activities and may not be worn during any portion of the regular school day without the expressed permission of the principal.
 Hats/hoodies/other head coverings may not be worn indoors.
-This does not encompass religious coverings. - Rolling backpacks are not permitted. - When a child receives their fourth dress code warning letter, it will be accompanied with an infraction notice.
+This does not encompass religious coverings. - Rolling backpacks are not permitted. - \\After four dress code letters, the fifth dress code violation will be an infraction.
+These do not reset each grading period.